Tristan Laidlow

 Perception and Adaptability | Inside the Lab with Atlas

 I was interviewed for this behind-the-scenes video at Boston Dynamics.
-It showcases the work our team has been up to for the last year or so, demonstrating how our machine learning and real-time perception systems enable Atlas to perform accurate and robust manipulation tasks in a factory-like environment.
+It showcases the work our team had been up to for most of 2024 and the beginning of 2025, demonstrating how our machine learning and real-time perception systems enable Atlas to perform accurate and robust manipulation tasks in a factory-like environment.

 Atlas Goes Hands On

-A technical demonstration of the type of robot behaviors our team is working on.
+A technical demonstration of the type of robot behaviors our team worked on at Boston Dynamics.
 After receiving an input list of bin locations, Atlas autonomously moves engine covers between supplier containers and a mobile sequencing dolly in the specified order.
 Atlas is using a learned vision model I designed to detect and localize the fixtures and individual bins in the environment.

 HD Atlas Manipulates